Will-Banksy/searchlight/Benchmarking.md

 Each read block was looped through, passing each byte through a black_box.
 These throughput scores, showing speeds slower than the memcpy benchmark, show that, at least on the tested-on system, that drive I/O is not a single bottleneck for operations slower than a sequential, single-threaded, non-SIMD read of the entire block.
 Memory copies are very fast in comparison, as there are many optimisations and tricks available to optimise them.

 The io/mmap benchmark here is faster than the rest, but within the drive read limit.
-It can be assumed this is due to caching, but it bottlenecked by the sequential read.
+It can be assumed this is due to caching, but is bottlenecked by the sequential read.

 io/filebuf
 - time:   [3.5759 s 3.6031 s 3.6402 s]